-It is anticipated that the works will be broken down into separate construction stages based on the type of works required and the nature of the work environment.
-These anticipated stages are:
+The total construction phase of the Project is expected to take approximately 18 to 24 months.
+It is anticipated that the works will be broken down into separate construction zones based on the type of works required and the nature of the work environment.
+These anticipated zones are: